What causes Female Infertility?

 Can I get pregnant without tubes?

-Yes, a woman without fallopian tubes can become pregnant with the help of IVF.
-For IVF, eggs are collected directly from the ovary and then fertilised in the laboratory.
-The resulting embryo is transferred back to the uterus , and so pregnancy can take place.
+For IVF, eggs are collected directly from the ovary and then fertilized in the laboratory.
+The resulting embryo is transferred back into the uterus, allowing pregnancy to occur.

 Can hormonal contraception cause female infertility?